Timbar09/Air-Pollution-Metrics-React/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank the whole Microverse community for their help and contributions towards this project.
+I would like to thank the whole Microverse community for their help and contributions towards this project.

-We would also like to appreciate [Flaticon](https://www.flaticon.com/free-icon/planet_3212567?term=space&page=1&position=19&related_id=3212567&origin=style&k=1678277223176&log-in=google) for the website logo
+I would also like to appreciate [Flaticon](https://www.flaticon.com/) for the home page hero-image and the flag icons.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>